I have a homemade face cream with Shea butter (whipped) that I have made for myself using only natural ingredients.

 I have combination skin and only apply a tiny amount on the drier areas of my face.
 If your skin is oily I don’t think Shea butter and oils are a good combination for this type of skin.
 I would recommend using it only on the body and neck.

-This DIY Shea butter cream have other skin benefits that you can find below the recipe.
+This DIY Shea butter moisturizer has other skin benefits that you can find below the recipe.